-- 1.1.1 The Design Guide is intended as supplementary guidance to govern [RA1] the siting, appearance and character of new developments within the Parish of Lazonby.
-Although it contains no policy statements it is intended that its provisions will be implemented through the Lazonby Neighbourhood Plan (LNP) and the Eden Local Plan, both currently in draft but expected to become planning policy by the middle of 2017.[RA2] - 1.1.2 The Design Guide focuses mainly on residential properties, but is equally applicable to commercial and other developments. - 1.1.3 At the present time Lazonby retains a large number of buildings and arrangements of buildings which reflect its character as a moderately prosperous village at an important crossing point on the River Eden.
+- 1.1.1 The Design Guide is intended as supplementary guidance to positively shape the siting, appearance and character of new developments within the Parish of Lazonby.
+Although it contains no policy statements it is intended that its provisions will be implemented through Policy D3, and others, in the Lazonby Neighbourhood Plan (LNP) and the Eden Local Plan, both currently in draft but expected to become planning policy by the end of 2018. - 1.1.2 The Design Guide focuses mainly on residential properties but is equally applicable to commercial and other developments. - 1.1.3 At the present time Lazonby retains a large number of buildings and arrangements of buildings which reflect its character as a moderately prosperous village at an important crossing point on the River Eden.
 In recent years the character of the village has been gradually altered by the construction of new properties utilising brick and other materials not previously much used in the area.
 This trend has been exacerbated by siting these properties into modern, suburban estates which has further diminished the character of the village landscape.
 To quote from Conservation Principles, 'New work should aspire to a quality of design and execution which may be valued both now and in the future.
 This neither implies nor precludes working in traditional or new ways, but should respect the significance of a place in its setting' (English Heritage 2008, 22). - 1.1.4 Following a series of consultations with the residents of the parish it became clear that a Design Guide aimed at promoting the use of traditional materials and design layouts is a high priority for the LNP. - 1.1.5 The provisions within the Design Guide will apply equally to all new development proposals and they are considered to be one of the key aspects of sustainable development (NPPF para 56).
-As noted in the National Planning Policy Framework,2012, (paras 57-59) good design and creating a sense of place are at the heart of good planning.
+As noted in the National Planning Policy Framework, 2012, (paras 57-59) good design and creating a sense of place are at the heart of good planning.
 The use of layouts and materials which reinforce the sense of place, the character and the history of the locality are at the core of this concept.
 Paragraph 61 goes on to state that integration into the natural, built and historic environment is very important and that local distinctiveness should be maintained (para 61).
-[RA3]
+A part of the neighbourhood plan area has been designated as a